-- Does the policy discuss the support and adjustments available to members with mental health problems? - Does the policy identify the support available to union reps? - Does the policy identify training available for union reps on mental health?
+- Does the policy discuss the support and adjustments available to members with mental health problems? - ▶ Does the policy cover stress prevention? - Does the policy identify the support available to union reps? - Does the policy identify training available for union reps on mental health?